Eastbury Halt railway station

-Eastbury Halt railway station was a railway station in Eastbury, Berkshire, UK, on the Lambourn Valley Railway.
+Eastbury Halt railway station was a railway station in Eastbury, Berkshire, England on the Lambourn Valley Railway.

 History

 The station opened on 4 April 1898 as Eastbury.
 The vast majority of the station's traffic was milk; there was little demand for other goods and so the lack of a yard meant that the milk churns would be left on the platform to be collected.

 On 9 July 1934, the station became unstaffed and was renamed Eastbury Halt.

 The station closed to all traffic on 4 January 1960.